juliana-santana/juliana-santana/README.md

 - 🔭 I’m work on Hospidata.

 - ⚡ Fun fact: I like to learn new things, especially in the area of ​​software quality.
-To watch series, read on what's new in the market and be challenged.
+Watch series, read market news and be challenged.

 - 🌱 I’m learning about API testing and improving my knowledge of automated testing.